metabase/metabase/docs/troubleshooting-guide/sync-fingerprint-scan.md

 LIMIT 0
 ```

-If you’ve just set up a new database in Metabase, the initial sync query might still be running—especially if you have a large database.
+If you’ve just set up a new database in Metabase, the initial sync query might still be running—--especially if you have a large database.
 To run the query, Metabase must:

 - successfully connect to your database, and
 - be granted permissions to query that database.

 If the connection is failing, or the database privileges are wrong, the sync query won't be able to run.
-This will block the initial scan and fingerprinting queries as well.
+This will block the _initial_ scan and fingerprinting queries as well.

 ## Syncing new or updated tables and views

 1. Go to **Admin** > **Troubleshooting** > **Logs** to check the status of the sync.
 2. If the logs show you that the sync is failing on a specific table or view, make sure Metabase has the correct database privileges to query that table or view.
 3. Run a query against your database from the Metabase SQL editor to check for database connection or database privilege errors that aren't listed in the logs:

     ```sql
     SELECT *
     FROM "your_database"."your_schema"."your_table_or_view"